AliciaBytes/aliciabytes.com/src/data/content/general/colophon.md

 ## Goals and principles for my website

-This is not a strict list as I don't want to get to formal with my website.
+This is not a strict list as I don't want to get too formal with my website.
 Just a loose list of goals and principles I'd love to keep up with my website.

 ### A personal space